idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PODReducedBasisTrainer.md

 !listing pod_rb/internal/trainer.i block=Transfers

 Finally, the [PODReducedBasisTrainer.md] is defined in the `Trainers` block.
-It requires the names of the variables (`var_names`) one wishes to create reduced basis for and the names of the tags (`tag_names`) associated with the affine components of the full-order operator.
+It requires the names of the variables ([!param](/Trainers/PODReducedBasisTrainer/var_names)) one wishes to create reduced basis for and the names of the tags ([!param](/Trainers/PODReducedBasisTrainer/tag_names)) associated with the affine components of the full-order operator.
-Additionally, a vector specifying which tag corresponds to a linear operator and which to a source term needs to be added as well (`tag_types`).
+Additionally, a vector specifying which tag corresponds to a linear operator and which to a source term needs to be added as well ([!param](/Trainers/PODReducedBasisTrainer/tag_types)).
 The available tag types are:

 !table
 | Tag type | Description |